Metadrop/ddev-aljibe/README.md

 Behat is integrated with Drupal thanks to [Drupal Extension](https://www.drupal.org/project/drupalextension).

-Aljibe includes two environments for Behat tests: `local` and `pro` (production).
+Aljibe includes two Behat test environments: `local` and `pro` (production).
 You can add more environments by creating additional folders inside `tests/behat/`.

    - `local`: for local and CI/CD tests.
-This environment is the one provided by DDEV.
+This environment uses the DDEV local instance.
    - `pro`: for production environment testing (usually smoke tests).
 This environment is intended to run tests against the live production site.
 Behat tests in this environment should be non-destructive and safe to run against a live site.
 They should be short and not intensive, focusing on critical functionality to ensure the site is operational.

 The `tests/common` folder contains shared features that are run on all environments.

-All provided Behat features (Behat tests) should pass after Aljibe is installed.
+All provided Behat features (test scenarios) should pass after Aljibe is installed.
 Look for files with the `.example` extension inside `tests/behat/` folders.
 These features usually require some Drupal modules or configuration and are not included by default to avoid having tests failing out of the box.
 If you want them, remove the `.example` extension and adapt them to your project.

 #### Running Behat